-Goodman Mountain is a short, easy hike that for people of all ages and abilities that leads to an open summit and great view, renamed in 2002 for a civil rights activist with Tupper Lake roots
+Goodman Mountain is a short, easy hike for people of all ages and abilities that leads to an open summit and great view, renamed in 2002 for a civil rights activist with Tupper Lake roots

 1.5 miles (3 miles round trip)